-We obtained and reviewed Governmentwide guidance relating to IT Security, including from OMB and the National Institute of Standards and Technology (NIST).
-We obtained and reviewed the Agency's policies and procedures related to IT Security.
+We obtained and reviewed NLRB's policies and procedures, as well as Governmentwide guidance relating to IT Security, including from OMB and the National Institute of Standards and Technology (NIST).
 We interviewed staff in the OCIO with IT Security roles to gain an understanding of the Agency's system security and application of management, operational, and technical controls.
 We obtained documentation related to the application of those controls.
-We then reviewed the documentation provided to address the specific reporting metrics outlined in the FY 2023 Inspector General FISMA reporting metrics.
+We then reviewed the documentation provided to address the specific reporting metrics outlined in the FY 2024 Inspector General FISMA reporting metrics.